 Addresses – 90% of all Albanians, DO NOT have addresses.
 No mail delivery.
 Mostly you go to the post office.
 However with that being said, most people don’t get mail or send mail.
-A pizza delivery guy, which are used big time, usually is told by some landmark or building, and you meet him at the street level, to get your delivery.
+A pizza delivery guy, used big time here, usually delivers to the closes landmark or building, and then you meet him at the street level, to get your delivery.

 Clothing – One thing we enjoy throughly, is the clothing worn by the people.
 Usually very conservative, with the older generation men wearing 3 piece suits and women wearing dresses.

 Candy – For some reason only the company “Mars” is allowed in the country.
 So you can get everything Mars produces.
 M & M peanuts and plain, snickers, bounty, skittles, mars, three musketeers, orbit gum, and twixt, that’s it.